cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/reports/coach-managers-small-teams.md

  - Perhaps the team has 14 employees.
 If only four (4) of those employees answer the survey or only four (4) respond to a certain item, no data is shown.
  - In this case, the leader should still have an ACT Conversation with their direct reports using BTI results.
 In the *Acknowledge* portion of the [ACT conversation](/../../viva/glint/people-science/managers-using-act-conversations, the manager should talk to the team about which results might still be pertinent to them.

-** Conversations are meaningful even if they do not refer directly to a manager's own team results.""
+** Conversations are meaningful even if they don't refer directly to a manager's own team results.""

 The goal of feedback is to understand what most engages and inspires a team to be their best at work.
 Survey scores are a starting point for a conversation that involves a team in identifying actions to improve engagement.
 A limited view of results or BTI data can foster a rich team conversation.

 ## Small teams may seem less likely to need survey results, but this theory is incorrect
 Managers of small teams may sometimes feel survey results don't provide value, especially if they easily and regularly connect with their team members.
-While there is truth in this, when teams don't have enough responses to view their own results, Broader Team Insights (BTI) gives a sense for how the larger org is doing, including other voices and feedback.
+While there is truth in this thought, Broader Team Insights (BTI) gives a sense for how the larger organization is doing, including other voices and feedback.

 >[!NOTE]
 >If a small team has enough responses to view their own data, be mindful that there can be large score swings purely based on one person coming into or leaving the team.
 These changes may seem intimidating but aren't necessarily indicative of actual sentiment changes.
 A survey-specific conversation with a small team is essential to ensuring a true understanding of the team’s engagement and the organizational picture.`